DefendFreeKorea/OSINTshare/Petition-China’s_Seizure_of_South_Korea(for_Public)/Executive_Brief_CCP_Seizure_of_South_Korea.md

 ### Full Report (PDF)
-[Urgent Warning: China’s Seizure of South Korea with Fabricated Evidence—A Direct Challenge to U.S. Leadership Requiring Immediate Action](Petition-China’s_Seizure_of_South_Korea(for_Public)/(Urgent Warning) China’s Seizure of South Korea with Fabricated Evidence - A Direct Challenge to U.S. Leadership Requiring Immediate Action (Public no ref)_ver1.1.pdf)<br>
+[Urgent Warning: China’s Seizure of South Korea with Fabricated Evidence—A Direct Challenge to U.S. Leadership Requiring Immediate Action](Petition-China’s_Seizure_of_South_Korea(for_Public)/(Urgent Warning) China’s Seizure of South Korea with Fabricated Evidence - A Direct Challenge to U.S. Leadership Requiring Immediate Action (Public no ref)_ver1.1)<br>
-[Grok (xAI) Analysis: Economic Losses to the U.S. from Losing South Korea and Budget Savings Through U.S.-ROK Cooperation](Petition-China’s_Seizure_of_South_Korea(for_Public)/Economic Losses to the U.S. from Losing South Korea and Budget Savings Through U.S.pdf)<br>
+[Grok (xAI) Analysis: Economic Losses to the U.S. from Losing South Korea and Budget Savings Through U.S.-ROK Cooperation](Petition-China’s_Seizure_of_South_Korea(for_Public)/Economic Losses to the U.S. from Losing South Korea and Budget Savings Through U.S)<br>